Presidential elections in Bangladesh

-Since the independence of Bangladesh, the presidential election process has been changed several times due to both the Presidential and Parliamentary arrangements.
+Since the independence of Bangladesh, the presidential election process has been changed several times due to both the presidential and parliamentary arrangements.
 According to the Second Schedule to the Constitution of 1972, the president of the parliament used to be elected by a secret vote.
 Later, according to the fourth amendment to the constitution, the provision of the direct election system of presidential election was introduced.
 But soon after 12th Amendment to the Constitution, the provision of presidential elections through an indirect election was introduced after the parliamentary system was installed.
-At present, President is elected by an indirect election by the members of parliament as per Article 48 of the Constitution.
+At present, the president is elected by an indirect election by the members of parliament as per Article 48 of the Constitution.

 Procedure

 Eligibility requirements

-The constitution of Bangladesh determines the eligibility of person becoming a President.
+The constitution of Bangladesh determines the eligibility of a person becoming a president.
 To be president, these criteria must be met.
-According to the Article 48 of Constitution of Bangladesh, a person shall not be qualified for election as president if they:
+According to Article 48 of the Constitution of Bangladesh, a person shall not be qualified for election as president if they: